-Check any web page for broken links.
-In a matter of seconds, this tool checks which external or internal links of a webpage are broken.
+The dead link checker tool instantly checks which external or internal links of a given URL are broken.
 Broken links mean the links which return HTTP status code 404.
-Just enter any URL and check for broken links instantly.
+Just enter any URL and check broken links instantly.

 In simple, broken links are dead links.
 These links do not work any further for a website.
 Suppose you browse a website and click any of its links, but instead of landing on the relevant page, you get the 404 error message on a landing page.
 Therefore, broken links are the dead links that route you to a 404 error message page.